Studying online (if an online offering is shown below)

 Contact hours

-Lectures/tutorials: up to 4 hours per week
+up to 3 hours per week

 • The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.